How to schedule an audit

 Access control

-Select this option to control which users can view this item.
+• Specify who can access: Choose this option to control which users can view this item.

-Click this button to see a list of users who can see the item based on your selection.
-The list will also include those users assigned to the item in the workflow.
-Note: Users with system level permissions to see all items will also be included.
+• Who can view?: Click this button to see a list of users who can view the item based on your selections.
+This list will also include users assigned to the item in the workflow.

 Go to top